Guizmus/sd-training-intro/README.md

 - the training can go faster into the ***overtrained*** state.
 - the training can fail completely and diverge, meaning it manages less and less to draw pictures like you wanted.

+## Training by batch

+Like when making pictures, you have access to the concept of Batch during training.
+A Batch of picture is a group of similar size pictures that will be trained on together.
+Having more than one single picture per batch is good for quality, but it has diminishing returns after a point.

+Two main parameters let you change this :
+- ***Batch Size***.
+This will take more VRAM, and train all the pictures in parallel, at the same time on your GPU.
+This is the fastest option, but more demanding on hardware.
+- ***Gradiant Accumulation Steps*** (GAS for short).
+This will act the same, but sequentially and not in parallel, training multiple pictures one after the other before impacting the model with the changes for all at once.

+Those two parameters work together, and the resulting total picture count per batch is equal to Batch Size multiplied by GAS.

+To optimize speed and quality of the training, you should have your Batch size to the highest value your computer can handle, and use GAS as a multiplier to your batch size.
+Since your dataset will be split in batches, it's more efficient to make total picture count per batch a divider of your dataset size.

 ## Steps/Epochs/Repeats
 Those 3 elements are linked and will represent the length of the training.
 * A ***step*** is training the model on one batch of pictures one time.